Free Shipping on Orders $199+

 Make a great landscape choice with showy, hard-working Adams Elderberry (Sambucus canadensis 'Adams') flowering and fruiting shrubs.
 These native plants develop the revered medicinal berries we've all been buying at the health food store for lung and immune support!

 Nothing could be easier to grow!
-This North American native cultivar develops quickly into a billowing, informal screen with wide, flat creamy white flowers in spring!
+This North American native cultivar develops quickly into a billowing, informal screen with wide, flat, creamy white flowers in spring!
 Butterflies adore these umbel inflorescence blooms, as they are easy to land on and gather nectar and pollen!

 Some gather the flowers for rustic indoor arrangements or to prepare batter-fried fritters!
 The flowers have equally wonderful medicinal qualities and have been used to make tasty beverages!
 Plan to leave some of these honey-scented flowers so that later, they will become the highly sought-after clusters of dark purple berries!

 Read how to prepare your harvest into antioxidant-rich tonics without artificial colors or flavors in our Garden Blog!
 Pick the entire cluster of fruit when fully ripe.
 You'll strip the berries to remove them from the bright stems.
 Cook them down to bring out the sweet flavor.
 Adams Elderberry berries are wonderful for wine, cordials, and jelly.
-Homecraft to your heart's content or leave them for wild birds to forage in fall.
+Homecraft to your heart's content, or leave them for wild birds to forage in the fall.

-Elderberries are recognized by the USDA Database for Flavonoid Content of Selected Foods as a super fruit because of their high concentration of vitamin C. Pick when at the darkest color, when Elderberries are high in Vitamin C and are used in many dishes including jams, preserves, pies, and syrups.
+Elderberries are recognized by the USDA Database for Flavonoid Content of Selected Foods as a superfruit because of their high concentration of vitamin C. Pick when at the darkest color, when Elderberries are high in Vitamin C and are used in many dishes including jams, preserves, pies, and syrups.
 It is also famous for making juice blends and the wonderful Elderberry Wine.
 Try your hand at your own medicinal syrups and tinctures, carefully following published recipes from reputable sources.
 Even the flowers are medicinal edibles!

 Although Adams is self-fruitful, you'll get bigger harvests if you partner with York Elderberry or with a native species grown nearby for pollination.
 Any of the native Sambucus canadensis shrubs we offer will help produce more of the large Adams berries you crave for hand-crafted concoctions.